Time Commitment, Workload

 Must I register for the entire certificate program?

-The first course is open to anyone and can be taken as a stand-alone; it is the prerequisite to the subsequent course.
+The first course can be taken as a stand-alone; then each is the prerequisite to the subsequent course.
 Since these certificate programs adhere to national standards (so that the understanding of what constitutes competencies in these areas are portable between Planned Parenthood affiliates and related family planning agencies) we hope participants will decide to complete the entire sequence.

 How do I register?